ContinuumRoboticsLab/opencontinuumrobotics/_posts/2023-01-20-sensing-part2.md

 To sense information about the state of a continuum robot, it may be desirable to not integrate sensors to the robot, but to use readily available external sensing methods.

 ## External Sensors
-The most common external sensing techniques for continuum robots are coordinate, image-based, and laser-based sensing.
+The most common external sensing means for continuum robots are coordinate measurements using mechanical or laser probes and image-based techniques.

 ### Coordinate Measurement
 A coordinate measuring machine/arm is used to measure the geometry of the robot by sensing discrete points on its surface using a probe.
 There exist two common types of probes typically used for continuum robots: mechanical probes and laser probes.